UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Related Work

 \subsection{Bounding Box Extraction via Segmentation}

-Generating high-quality bounding box annotations for UAVs of varying sizes in video data using only trajectory information is a critical first step, as illustrated in~\cref{fig:trajectory}.
-While learning-based methods may yield accurate results, they require substantial design and training effort.
-We focus on simpler, out-of-the-box techniques for bounding box extraction to reduce complexity.
-A naive solution is to assign fixed-size boxes centered at trajectory points; however, this lacks adaptability to UAV scale variations.
-A natural extension is to segment the region around each point and extract a bounding box from the resulting mask.
-Traditional image thresholding~\cite{al2010image} is a commonly used method for this task, but it struggles in low-contrast scenes and often requires manual parameter tuning.
-GrabCut~\cite{rother2004grabcut} improves upon this by iteratively refining the foreground mask, though it remains computationally expensive and inefficient for large-scale annotation.
-Deep learning-based variants such as DeepGrabCut~\cite{xu2017deep} further increase computational costs.
-More recent methods like SAM~\cite{kirillov2023segment} and SAM2~\cite{ravi2024sam} enable zero-shot segmentation using point prompts.
-However, their effectiveness degrades in UAV-specific domains due to domain shifts and the spatial imprecision of trajectory points, often resulting in inaccurate or unstable segmentations.
-These limitations are illustrated in the top portion of~\cref{fig:overview}, which compares the bounding boxes generated by various methods with human-labeled annotations across different datasets and camera viewpoints.
+Generating high-quality bounding box annotations for UAVs of varying sizes in video data using only trajectory information is a critical step.
+While learning-based approaches may yield accurate results, they typically require careful model design and training effort.
+In contrast, we focus on simple, out-of-the-box strategies for bounding box extraction to reduce complexity.
+A straightforward solution is to assign fixed-size boxes centered at trajectory points, but this lacks adaptability to UAV scale variations.
+A natural alternative is to segment local regions around each point and derive bounding boxes from the resulting masks.
+Classical methods such as image thresholding~\cite{al2010image} are often used for this purpose, but they are sensitive to low-contrast scenes and require manual parameter tuning.
+GrabCut~\cite{rother2004grabcut} improves segmentation via iterative refinement, yet remains computationally expensive for large-scale annotation.
+Deep learning-based variants such as DeepGrabCut~\cite{xu2017deep} further increase computational cost.
+More recent foundation models such as SAM~\cite{kirillov2023segment,ravi2024sam,carion2025sam} enable zero-shot segmentation with point prompts; however, their performance degrades in UAV scenarios due to domain shift and the inherent spatial noise in trajectory points, often resulting in unstable or inaccurate masks.
+These limitations are illustrated in the top row of Fig.~\ref{fig:overview}, which compares bounding boxes generated by different methods against human-labeled annotations across diverse datasets and viewpoints.